-To continue to support a desired level of active transportation (cycling and walking), approximately 31 kilometres of active transportation facilities (i.e. on-road cycle lanes, signed cycle routes, multi-use trails) were implemented within the town in 2011 and another 30 kilometres was completed in 2012.
+To continue to support a desired level of active transportation (cycling and walking), approximately 31 kilometres of active transportation facilities (i.e. on-road cycle lanes, signed cycle routes and multi-use trails) were implemented within the town in 2011, 30 kilometres were completed in 2012, and another 17 kilometres were completed in 2013.